percona/k8spxc-docs/docs/minikube.md

 {%set clusterName = 'minimal-cluster' %}

-Installing the Percona Operator for MySQL based on Percona XtraDB Cluster on [minikube](https://github.com/kubernetes/minikube) is the easiest way to try it locally without a cloud provider.
+Installing the Percona Operator for MySQL based on Percona XtraDB Cluster on [minikube :octicons-link-external-16:](https://github.com/kubernetes/minikube) is the easiest way to try it locally without a cloud provider.
 Minikube runs Kubernetes on GNU/Linux, Windows, or macOS system using a system-wide hypervisor, such as VirtualBox, KVM/QEMU, VMware Fusion or Hyper-V. Using it is